f0enix/motioncam/README.md

 ### Sharpening and Detail Enhancement

-The details of the image are enhanced and sharpened with the [Guided filter](http://kaiminghe.com/eccv10/).
-Motion Cam uses two levels to enhance finer and courser details of the output.
+The details of the image are enhanced and sharpened using an unsharp mask with a threshold to avoid increasing the noise.

 ## Getting started